Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Fashion Show in London| ©Isabel Infantes

-London is one of the world' s fashion capitals that in September celebrates its popular fashion week, where established designers and new talents come together to present their proposals.
+London is one of the fashion capitals of the world, and in the month of September celebrates its popular fashion week, where established designers and new talents come together to present their proposals.

 If you love this world, do not forget to make a hole in your agenda to attend one of the events open to the public organized by the London fashion week.
 There you can take note of the new trends, go to fashion shows and enjoy a lot of shows interacting with the coolest people in the British capital.